 - Friends could not ever visit, or you would pay 100 euros, etc, etc.

 When Parisians heard us speaking Spanish in a restaurants, they wanted to practice their Spanish instead of giving us the opportunity to practice our French.
 So if you want to practice French, don’t use any Spanish.
+Anywhere.

-Studying at a language school
+Studying at EF language school

 Because the language school was located in the center of Paris, this gave all of us the opportunity to easily get lunch or hang out after classes.
 On our first day, we had to take a written and oral placement exam to determine our language level.
-I’m not going to go into how much I hate tests in general and how I usually fail written exams.

 Advantages of studying at EF Paris: